The Return of 90s Graphic Design Trends

 In every sense of the phrase, the 90s was a cultural reset in terms of fashion, music, movies, and design.
 Despite occurring at the same time, 90s pop culture was the complete opposite of the grunge movement.

 The 90s pop culture is defined by vibrant colors, tacky fonts, abstract shapes, and funky patterns.
 Nowadays, the pop culture graphic design trend is described as gaudy, tasteless, and even controversial at times.
+However, it has become an incredibly popular social media design trend.

 Two of the most popular design elements that have made their comeback in 2020 is the Comic Sans font and Memphis style graphics.